Purpose

 Masking Description

 The primary outcome data will be collected by trained raters blinded to participant group assignment and study visit number.
-The randomization list will be prepared by an unblinded study statistician and administered by study personnel with no other involvement in study activities.
 The participant will be blinded to their treatment assignment until the end of the WBH treatment, at which point they will be directed to either complete a cool-down period in the sauna device or proceed to the cold plunge.

 Arm Groups